Alfie (2004 film): Plot

 Believing he's been given a second chance, Alfie decides to "aim higher" in his love life.
 He meets Nikki, a beautiful but unstable woman, and they quickly embark on a passionate, turbulent relationship.
 Moving in together, Alfie finds it hard to put up with her mood swings, especially after she goes off her medication.
 Distancing himself, he focuses on an older woman, Liz.
 A sultry cosmetics mogul, she inspires him to "aim higher".
 He becomes infatuated, but she wants to keep it strictly sexual.
 Alfie then ends it with Nikki.

 Running into Julie in a coffee shop, Alfie realizes he has feelings for her; however, she's now with someone else.
 On a trip upstate to visit Marlon and his now-wife, Lonette, she reveals she never had the abortion, and, Marlon knows Alfie is the father, but nonetheless decided to stay.
 Upon seeing Marlon with hurt in his eyes, Alfie visits Joe, who tells him to get his life together.
 Alfie turns to Liz for comfort but is crushed that she has an even younger man in her life.

 Alfie has a chance meeting with Dorie late one night.
 As he tries to get back into her life, she wants no part of him.
 Apologizing for not calling, he admits he has trouble expressing himself, running from relationships when they become too serious.
 She wishes him luck.
-The film ends with Alfie talking about genuinely changing his ways.
+The film ends with Alfie breaking the fourth wall and reflecting on his life, how he lacks peace of mind and finally asking the question, "What's it all about?"